2024 Training Camp Announcement!

 Tuesday: Training day!

-It’s a free day but we have come up with a plan to see some local sights together.
+Wednesday: Rest day!
+Important to prevent injury.
+It’s a free day but we can come up with a plan to see some of the local sights together.
 Why travel all this way to a new country and not see some of the unique things, right?!
-We’ll spend the day exploring some of the most famous and historic sights of Xiamen including the Bashi Market, the oldest outdoor market in the city, the winding streets of Zhongshan Road, a historical pedestrian street with lots of cafes and shops as well as unique architect, visit a 1000 year old Buddhist Temple and maybe dip our toes in the ocean at a local beach.
-Of course if you are tired and want to relax or just explore on your own you can do that as well.
-(Free day travel costs are not included in the package.)
+There are many things to do including exploring some of the most famous and historic sights of Xiamen including the Bashi Market, the oldest outdoor market in the city, the popular food area called Zeng Cuo An, a 1000 year old Buddhist Temple or take the ferry across to Gulangyu, a UNESCO World Heritage site.
+Everyone can decide together the day before and your student translator can be your guide for the day.
+Of course if you are tired and want to relax or just explore or shop on your own you can do that as well.
+(Free day travel costs are at your own expense.)

 Thursday: Training day!